darksnakepy/darksnakepy/README.md

 ### Hello there, i'm DarkSnake ###

 ### Student, i like to code and make scripts ###
-- 👀 I’m interested in scripting and reverse engineering.
+- 👀 I’m interested in scripting and making apps.
 - 🌱 I like to play videogames too.
+- 👾 Currently developing C/C++, Python.
+Learning HTML and CSS for school.

 <br />